 Moriah and Peter moved to Germany.

-My memory of the day is vivid.
-Vicki and I stood on our Kentucky porch and waved as their borrowed car drove down the street and turned the corner.
-In one moment they were waving back, big and brave (and we were feeling so proud); in the next moment the street was empty.
-So was a space in our hearts.
-It was like biting into a bar of German Zartbitterschokolade: bitter and sweet at the same time.
+The memory is vivid: Vicki and I standing on our Kentucky porch, waving as their borrowed car turned the corner.
+One moment they were waving back—big and brave—and the next, the street was empty.
+A space opened in our hearts that felt exactly like a bar of German Zartbitterschokolade: dark, bitter, and sweet all at once.

 Peter, Moriah, and Cat Stevens, ready to go.

-Peter, Moriah, and Cat Stevens now have a flat overlooking the Rhine just upstream from Köln (Cologne).
-Peter is a freight ace for FedEx on European assignment.
-Places like Paris, Vienna, Barcelona, and Tel Aviv need their purple packages too.
-FedEx takes care of its pilots, but asks for a five-year commitment in return.
+Now, Peter, Moriah, and Cat Stevens have a flat overlooking the Rhine, just upstream from Köln.
+Peter is a freight ace for FedEx on European assignment; it turns out places like Paris, Vienna, and Tel Aviv need their purple packages, too.
+FedEx takes care of its pilots, but it asks for a five-year commitment in return.

 Five years?